NellielProject/Nelliel/documentation/development/basic-guidelines.md

 On queries:
  - Queries must be done through PDO or a PDO-extending class such as NellielPDO.
  - Queries must be parameterized unless the entire query is hardcoded.
+ - Queries should use parameter or value binding when practical.
- - Identifiers must be placed in double quotes `" "`, with the exception of table or column creation.
+ - Identifiers must be placed in double quotes `" "`, except during table or column creation.
  - All identifiers should be treated as case sensitive.
  - Non-parameterized string literals must be placed inside single quotes `' '`.
  - SQL keywords should be ALL CAPS.

 ## Targets and Version Support
-Any core functions and features contributed to Nelliel must be fully functional with the minimum versions listed below in addition to all later versions of the software.
-These minimum requirements will change over time due to certain circumstances including (but not limited to):
+Any core functions and features contributed to Nelliel must be fully functional with the minimum supported versions, in addition to all later versions of the software.
+These minimum requirements will change over time due to circumstances including (but not limited to):
  - Usage of the minimum version becomes negligible.
  - A necessary feature or function cannot be reasonably implemented.
  - Forward compatibility becomes impractical.